Leaders Of Jacksonville Armed Drug Trafficking Organization Sentenced To 25 Years In Federal Prison, Ten Other Members Also Sentenced

 Tampa, Florida – United States Attorney Maria Chapa Lopez announces the return of a 25-count indictment charging Elvis Harold Reyes (56, Brandon) with 8 counts of mail fraud, 8 counts of making false statements in immigration documents, and 9 counts of aggravated identity theft.
 If convicted, Reyes faces a maximum penalty of 20 years in federal prison for each count of mail fraud, up to 15 years’ imprisonment for each false statement count, and a mandatory, consecutive term of two years’ imprisonment for the aggravated identity theft counts.

-According to the indictment, Reyes, who owned and operated EHR Ministries Inc., portrayed himself as an immigration attorney, pastor, accountant, immigration expert, former immigration official, and former federal law enforcement officer.
+According to the, Reyes, who owned and operated EHR Ministries Inc., portrayed himself as an immigration attorney, pastor, accountant, immigration expert, former immigration official, and former federal law enforcement officer.
 Reyes is not and has never been a licensed attorney.
 Reyes targeted undocumented immigrants from Spanish-speaking countries who were seeking Florida driver licenses and work authorization.
 He gave false, inaccurate, and incomplete legal and immigration advice to victims in order to induce them to retain his services and those of EHR Ministries.

 Victims retained and paid Reyes to represent them in immigration-related matters before U.S. Citizenship and Immigration Services (USCIS) and other agencies.
 Reyes allegedly filed fraudulent immigration applications in the victims’ names, seeking asylum relief and withholding-of-removal protections provided for under the United Nations Convention Against Torture.
 In doing so, Reyes falsified answers to questions in the asylum applications—fabricating stories about threats, persecution, and the applicants’ fear of returning to their native countries.
 Reyes did not inform the victims of the answers that he had provided on their behalf.
 He also did not inform the victims about the legal, administrative, and other immigration-related consequences that might follow from filing for asylum relief or for Convention Against Torture protection.